 H lousing Program Progress?
-Continue/Modify/Delete Program 3.2.2 Acquir e Land for Affordable Housing - unding sources to increase the City's olled properties to be set aside for future able housing.
+Continue/Modify/Delete Program 3.2.2 Acquir e Land for Affordable Housing inventory of City-contro Itilize a variety of funding sources to increase the City's nventory of City-controlled properties to be set aside for future levelopment of affordable housing.
 The City currently owns five project sites for the future development of affordable housing.
 The City entered into an ENRA for its Continue. compliance m low land dedication as an alternative ethod under the Inclusionary Housing n City Council approval).
 Pacific Avenue site, and City staff worked with the nonprofit development team of SAHA/Interfaith on entitlements for the Pacific Avenue site to develop 140 units of Timeframe: Responsible Agency: Ongoing Community & Economic Development Department senior housing.
 Funding: Affordable Housing Fund, CDBG, and HOME.
 Quantified Objectives: Program 3.2.3 Partne r with Affordable Housing Developers rofit housing developers and applicable regional agencies to facilitate the affordable housing.
 This program is ongoing.
 Amend and continue.
 Timeframe: Responsible Agency: Ongoing; as projects are proposed Community & Economic Development Department Funding: Quantified Objectives: General Fund (staff time) Continue to foster developers active in th relationships with nonprofit housing e region.
 City staff sent out Requests for Proposals (RFPs) for partnerships as City-owned site Amend and continue.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing; as opportunities arise Community & Economic Development Department General Fund development opportunities arose and as projects proposed support from the City's Affordable Housing Fund.
 Staff also communicated with developers and housing services providers via participation in community-based and regional committees to address housing needs.
 The City entered into an ENRA for its Pacific Avenue site, and City staff worked with the nonprofit development team of